 Substance abuse and behavioral disorder counselors must earn licensure in most states, although specific requirements vary.
 The licensure process may involve earning a relevant degree and completing an exam.
 Counselors who work in private practices must have a master's degree, complete several thousand hours of clinical experience and pass an exam to obtain the necessary licensure.
 Continuing education is also required.

 The U.S. Bureau of Labor Statistics (BLS) reported that alcohol counselors must have the following traits:

 - Thorough knowledge of treatment strategies, available resources and common roadblocks for recovering alcoholics

 - Communicative, compassionate and patient personalities, even under difficult circumstances

 - Ability to deal with high levels of stress and potentially insufficient treatment resources when assisting a large number of clients

 Employment and Salary Outlook

-The BLS projected that employment of substance abuse and behavioral disorder counselors, which included alcohol counselors, would grow by 27% from 2010-2020 as offenders continue to be directed to treatment rather than to prison.
-The median annual salary in 2012 for substance abuse and behavioral disorder counselors was $38,520.
+The BLS projected that employment of substance abuse and behavioral disorder counselors, which included alcohol counselors, would grow by 23% from 2016-2026 as offenders continue to be directed to treatment rather than to prison.
+The median annual salary in 2017 for substance abuse, behavioral disorder, and mental health counselors was $43,300.